mcneel/rhino.inside-revit/docs/readme.md

 - Write down a list of notes related to the release
 - Add images if necessary.
 Place images under `static/images/release_notes` and name by the release e.g. `0073256343_01.png` is the first image (`_01.png`) for release `0073256343`

-# Wiki Formatting Conventions
+# Docs Formatting Conventions

 ## Frequently User Terms

 The site configuration file has a list of frequently used terms.
 When adding or modifying content, ensure that you are using liquid tags instead of typing these terms.
-This allows for modifying the terms later on without having to chase down all instance of the term across the Wiki.
+This allows for modifying the terms later on without having to chase down all instance of the term across the Docs.

 These terms are stored under `terms:` in site config file: